 - 6 strips bacon, cut into 1-inch pieces

-- 2 ribs celery, strings removed, cut into 1/4-inch dice
+- 2 celery stalks, peeled to remove strings and cut into 1/4 dice

 - 1 cup small pearl onion, peeled